 Early Reflections cause a very definite blurring or smearing of the sound, flattening the spatial aspects, reducing the elusive high fidelity reproduction sought.
 In contrast, Late Reflections are those sound waves that bounce or reflect off room boundaries and objects relatively far or distant from the loudspeaker, reaching the listener a relatively long time after the direct signal does.
 This is where room acoustics come into play, which are very important, but not the domain of the loudspeaker itself.

 Our Rectangular models utilize baffles which are ribbed for strength and rigidity.
 This reduces baffle flexure as well as diffraction and early reflections.
-Phase Plug pole piece extensions significantly reduce phase disturbances that occur near the center of the low frequency / midrange drivers.
-Ultra high-grade hemispherical soft dome textile tweeters have excellent (160 degree) dispersion properties.
+Phase Plug pole piece extensions significantly reduce phase disturbances that occur near the center of the low frequency/midrange drivers.
+Ultra-high-grade hemispherical soft dome textile tweeters have excellent (160 degree) dispersion properties.
 This coupled with the pivoting feature provides high frequency performance that will reach most any listening position in the room.

-Our Round models utilize the same tweeter motors and diaphragms as our rectangular models.
-We pole-mount our pivoting tweeters rather than the much more common bridge-mounted approach used by others.
-The performance of co-axial (round) loudspeakers that employ pole-mounted tweeters is vastly superior, so much so, that it is mind-boggling that bridge-mounts are so pervasive in the marketplace.
+Our Round-mount models utilize the same tweeter motors and diaphragms as our rectangular models.
+We pole-mount our pivoting tweeters rather than the much more common bridge-mounted approach used by many others.
+The performance of co-axial (round-mount) loudspeakers that employ pole-mounted tweeters is vastly superior, so much so, that it is mind-boggling that bridge-mounts are so pervasive in the marketplace.
 The reason pole-mounts are superior is because their footprint (in front of the woofer/midrange driver) is so much smaller than that of any bridge thereby minimizing diffraction & early reflections.

 To save money, many manufacturers utilize the crutch of an acoustic lens to improve the dispersion performance of low cost tweeters.
 These fancy looking little 2, 3 or 4 footed discs of various shapes and patterns are suspended across the face of less than hemispherical (usually hard dome) tweeters to re-direct or force (actually smearing) their narrow beam-like radiation to the off-axis regions where they are ineffective.
 The result of this band-aid approach is a ringy, diffraction-laden high frequency response that flattens the sound field and is hard on the ears.